 2020 Schoellkopf Medalist

 The Jury for the Schoellkopf Award of the Western New York Section of ACS selected Dr. Mary McCourt, from Niagara University, as the 2020 Schoellkopf Award recipient

 … in recognition of her pioneering contributions to the development of drug delivery methods for the treatment of breast cancer, diabetes, and Alzheimer’s disease, and for her outstanding dedication to teaching and mentoring.

 For a list of past Schoellkopf recipients, see the Schoellkopf History Page.

-2021 Schoellkopf Medal Nominations are being sought until May 1.
+Schoellkopf Medal Nominations are accepted at any time.
 Please see the Nomination Instructions for more information.